AdobeDocs/campaign-classic.en/help/platform/using/faq-build-upgrade.md

 ## Who should I contact to open the build upgrade ticket?

-Contact your [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
-Client Care will schedule the build dates and open the build upgrade tickets.
+If you face issues after a build upgrade, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+Customer Care schedules the build dates and opens build upgrade related tickets.

 Learn more in [Help and Support options for Campaign Classic](https://helpx.adobe.com/campaign/kb/ac-support.html#acc-support-req)